-Given the fact that (so far) wind is considered as a freely-available resource and typically available daily much longer than the sun required for solar panels, it may be the best choice for off-grid locations.
-Note that for aesthetic reasons, wind turbines may be not approved in an urban environment, but it could be expected that remote, off-grid location should not have at least “aesthetic” such barriers.
-Find more about practical aspects of wind-energy harvesting, legal issues …Read More!
+Given the fact that (so far) wind is considered a freely-available resource and is typically available daily for much longer than the sun required for solar panels, it may be the best choice for off-grid locations.
+Note that for aesthetic reasons, wind turbines may be not approved in an urban environment, but it could be expected that remote, off-grid locations should not have at least “aesthetic” barriers.
+Find more about practical aspects of wind-energy harvesting and legal issues …Read More!

 Hydro-power is a very good source of renewable energy.
 Unlike solar and wind energy, hydro-energy is available on a 24/7 basis (exception may be caused by long-lasting drought).
 Unfortunately, most likely an adequate water source will be rarely available near your off-grid location.
 And even when Mother Nature offers you such gift, the local Administration may have different opinions as of legality of its use.